Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-05-06-permissions-users.md

 Any user assigned the `admin` group will have passwordless sudo abilities.

 This is how Ubuntu assigns "normal" sudo privileges to users.
-It defines the "sudo" group one that has sudo privilges, so we can assign sudo privileges based on groups:
+It defines the "sudo" group one that has sudo privileges, so we can assign sudo privileges based on groups:

 	# Allow members of group sudo to execute any command
 	%sudo   ALL=(ALL:ALL) ALL